-Table Read operations retrieve data from program memory and place it into the data memory space.
-Figure 5-1 shows the operation of a Table Read with program and data memory.
+Table Read operations retrieve data from program memory and places it into the data RAM space.
+Figure 5-1 shows the operation of a Table Read with program memory and data RAM.

-Table Write operations store data from the data memory space into program memory.
-Figure 5-2 shows the operation of a Table Write with program and data memory.
+Table Write operations store data from the data memory space into holding registers in program memory.
+The procedure to write the contents of the holding registers into program memory is detailed in Section 5.5, "Writing to FLASH Program Memory".
+Figure 5-2 shows the operation of a Table Write with program memory and data RAM.

 Table operations work with byte entities.
-A table block containing data is not required to be word aligned, so a table block can start and end at any byte address.
-If a Table Write is being used to write an executable program to program memory, program instructions will need to be word aligned.
+A table block containing data, rather than program instructions, is not required to be word aligned.
+Therefore, a table block can start and end at any byte address.
+If a Table Write is being used to write executable code into program memory, program instructions will need to be word aligned.